Quantum Complexity of Nonlocal Field Theories: Noncommutative SYM theory: Anisotropic case

 \end{itemize} \begin{itemize} \item In the weakly noncommutative regime: \end{itemize} Summing all perturbative contributions (\ref{aniso_AdSbulk}), (\ref{aniso-ct}), (\ref{aniso-junct}) in the regime where the UV cutoff dominates the non-commutative coupling, i.e., $a \ll 1/u_b$, reproduces the known result for the total action complexity for pure AdS

-where, consistency with the pre-established AdS result \cite{Reynolds:2016rvl} requires us to fix $\alpha $ to be equal to $l_{ct}$. \begin{itemize} \item In the strongly noncommutative regime: \end{itemize} Conversely, in the opposite regime where the non-commutative coupling dominates, i.e., $a \gg 1/u_b$, the action complexity is given by the sum of \eqref{aiso-bulk}, \eqref{aiso-bound} and \eqref{aniso-junct}, that evaluates to be
+Where in the final expression, we have conventionally expressed UV cutoff $u_b$ in terms of boundary lattice spacing $\epsilon$ via $u_b = 1/\epsilon$ . \begin{itemize} \item In the strongly noncommutative regime: \end{itemize} Conversely, in the opposite regime where the non-commutative coupling dominates, i.e., $a \gg 1/u_b$, the action complexity is given by the sum of \eqref{aiso-bulk}, \eqref{aiso-bound} and \eqref{aniso-junct}, that evaluates to be

 The arguments of logarithm have been rendered dimensionless by rewriting them in the units of AdS radius.

-Moreover, $l_{ct}$ has been chosen to be one in the units of AdS radius without tempering the known universal result for the local field theory dual to AdS bulk.
-It can be seen that for the anisotropic case of noncommutative field theory, the action complexity is positive only in the range $\ln a<\frac{8}{3}$.
-Conversely positivity of action complexity imposes an upper bound on the noncommutativity parameter $a < \exp {\left(8/3\right)}$.
-This feature of action complexity is parallels with the action complexity of the DDSYM theory.
+It can be seen that for the anisotropic case of noncommutative field theory, the action complexity is positive only in the range $\ln (\alpha a)<\frac{10-2\alpha}{3}$.This feature of action complexity is parallels with the action complexity of the DDSYM theory.
 However, unlike the DDSYM theory, but instead just like the local SYM field theory, the UV divergence scales with volume $L^3$!
 We defer our speculations about this counterintuitive result till Sec. \ref{DO}.